+On Thursday, the House of Representatives passed its version of the tax plan, and the Senate Finance Committee sent its version to the floor.
 There are several provisions in the bill that would directly affect Stanford and other institutions of higher education, including a 1.4 percent excise tax on yearly net investment earnings for University endowments.
 Stanford’s endowment provides resources to areas such as financial aid, fellowships and housing.

 In addition, graduate students are especially concerned because the version of the bill that just passed the House proposes to cut a tax exemption for them.
 Currently, universities are able to grant students tuition waivers when they serve as research assistants or teaching assistants.
 However, the Senate bill preserves the education relief provision for graduate students and would not require them to pay income tax on tuition waivers.

 Students in academic fellowships would also be affected, as the bill would make grants and funding students receive from universities taxed as compensation.

 According to a report by Vetri Velan, a Ph.D student in Physics at UC Berkeley, both public and private universities would be affected, but private schools would possibly see greater impacts because tuition costs are often higher.

 “We see strong evidence that a Ph.D. student at a public university would see their taxes go up by 30 to 60 percent,” Berkeley wrote, “and a student at a private university would see their taxes increase by a factor of two to four.”

 But according to Alejandro Schuler, a Graduate Student Council (GSC) representative for the School of Medicine, it is difficult to predict the full-scale impacts of the tax plan.